 Adjustment to Cancer: Anxiety and Distress (PDQ®)–Patient Version

-- Anxiety and distress can affect the quality of life of patients with cancer and their families.
+- Anxiety and distress can affect the quality of life of people with cancer and their families.

-- Patients with cancer have different levels of distress.
+- People with cancer have different levels of distress.

 - There are certain risk factors for high levels of distress in people with cancer.

-- Screening is done to find out if the patient needs help adjusting to cancer.
+- Screening is done to find out if the person needs help adjusting to cancer.

 Anxiety and distress can affect the quality of life of people with cancer and their families.